ohnomydjango/candidate-test-68536a6c/README.md

 ### 🕰️ What will happen to my code after?

-* Your code & PR will be reviewed, and we may ask questions of it as you'd expect as part of a normal code review process.
+* Your code & PR will be reviewed, and we may ask questions of it come the interview as you'd expect as part of a normal code review process.

 * We discuss the code in the next stages of the interview pipeline.